 Time limit for the 10K is 1:40, and for the half marathon is 3:30.
 The per mile pace to reach this goals is 16 min/mi.
-The "magic mile" listed in #15, will tell you what would be expected as a per mile pace on raceday.
+The "magic mile" (as noted on the following page) will tell you what would be expected as a per mile pace on raceday.
 Don't worry if your comfortable long run pace is slower than 16 min/mi.
 The results of the "magic mile" will tell you what is realistic on raceday.
-Please practice 15:00 to 15:30 per mile pace during the middle of a Tuesday run each week as noted in # 12.
-On Thursday, if you are concerned about maintaining a 16 min/mi pace on raceday, it is best to do a timed walk for 2-3 miles (16:00), inserting 10-20 seconds of running into each minute (read # 13).
+Please practice 15:00 to 15:30 per mile pace during the middle of a Tuesday run each week (as noted on the following page).
+On Thursday, if you are concerned about maintaining a 16 min/mi pace on raceday, it is best to do a timed walk for 2-3 miles (16:00), inserting 10-20 seconds of running into each minute.

 By inserting strategic walk breaks from the beginning of long runs you can significantly reduce fatigue.
-The run-walk-run ratio should correspond to the pace used. (remember to slow down at least 2 min/mi slower than current predicted fast marathon pace).
+The run-walk-run ratio should correspond to the pace used. (remember to slow down at least 2 min/mi slower than current predicted fast half marathon pace).
 Suggested strategies: